Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Does Lisbon make you happy? is an audiovisual journalistic project that has as protagonists young people who frequent the cityWe will listen to people from every parish, seeking to understand how a capital that transforms daily responds to the concerns and desires of a generation in constant reinvention.

-You'll be able to see this project off-screen on two separate occasions: in October 2025, during a live discussion with experts, and in March 2026, at the launch event of the documentary "Does Lisbon make you happy?".
-Does Lisbon make you happy?It all happens at the Goethe Institut in Lisbon, and entry is free.
-Come discuss ideas with us.
+This project was showcased outside of screens on two separate occasions: in October 2025, during a live discussion with experts, and in March 2026, at the documentary's launch event.
+Echoes of LisbonIt all took place at the Goethe Institut in Lisbon, with free admission.

 OCTOBER